 I constantly told myself that I had no time to be lonely.
 I was occupied with multiple work shifts, school workload (lectures, papers to write, data analytics software and tools to learn, homework and assignments, lecture videos, slides, presentations, and lots more), not to mention, learning one of the most difficult languages in the world.

-I felt like a robot regulated by time and my academic activities suffered.
-I was learning a lot of new things, yes, but I was completely an unhappy person with no physical friends or associations.
+I felt like a robot regulated by time and my academic activities suffered at the hands of time and emotional damage.
+I was learning a lot of new things, yes, but I was completely unhappy with no physical friends or associations.
 I get back from work, prepare something to eat, sleep, wake up, rush off to another shift, go to class, go to another shift, and then finally go home for a few hours.
-I was burning out.
+I was burning out and my pressure was high.

 I had no friend to talk to, no one to go shopping with, no one to study with or motivate me physically with their actions, and no shoulder to cry or lean on, everything seemed so far-fetched.
 I completely forgot about the human nature of being social animals.
 I was a complete mess emotionally and nothing made sense to me.
-The worst part is everyone thinking I am doing great because I am living ‘abroad’.
+The worst feeling was everyone back home thinking I was doing great because I was living ‘abroad’.
 I wouldn’t blame them, because pictures are deceiving.

 Adjusting and Managing the Struggle